Residents still on edge at the sound of 'strong storm'

 So many people who lost everything they own during Harvey and are still not living in their homes are again fearful of more rain.

+"It makes me nervous, really.
+Just a lot of angst every time I feel droplets from the sky.
+There's an old song, 'Oh, no don't let the rain come down.'
+I think that's my prayer now," Koch said.
+"It's just one of those feelings where you ask 'is there going to be a repeat?'"

-In the Nottingham Forrest area, house after house is still under construction.
+In the Nottingham Forest area, house after house is still under construction.
 Some families are moving along faster than others.

 After flood waters ravaged this entire subdivision, some aren't returning.